• Skip to primary navigation

 Here are the ingredients you need to make this one.

-• Pre-cooked, French lentils.
-I’m a huge fan of the refrigerated steamed lentils from Trader Joe’s because you can eat them straight out of the package and the flavor is spot-on.
-If you don’t have access to a TJ’s, look for the canned version in the grocery store or online.
-Lentils are also an extremely nutritious plant protein!
+• Pre-cooked lentils.
+I’m a huge fan of the refrigerated steamed lentils from Trader Joe’s because you can eat them straight out of the package and the flavor is great.
+If you don’t have access to a TJ’s, look for a canned version in the grocery store or online.

-• Spring mix.
+• Arugula (or other mixed greens).
 For ease of eating, I like to roughly chop it up.
 Charred kale or wilted spinach would also work great.

 • Dried cherries.
 My go-to dried fruit, for a touch of sweetness.

 • Bleu cheese.
-If you don’t like bleu, swap it out for feta, parmesan or even extra-sharp cheddar.
+If you don’t like bleu, swap in feta, parmesan or even extra-sharp cheddar.
 Bleu cheese pairs really well with the cherries and apples.
 I love using big flavor cheeses in small amounts.

-ingredients for a rice bowl laid out on a wood cutting board
+ingredients laid out on a wood cutting board

 The nice thing about bowls, is once you have everything prepped, it’s basically an assembly line.
 Start with the rice, lentils and greens as your base, then add the toppings per your personal preference.
 Using a shallow bowl really helps with the presentation because you can see everything.